 4x speakers surround the top portion of the radio housing for 360° sound.

 Volume has a scale of 1 – 20; noticeable distortion begins around the 12-15 mark, depending on music and media type, but still loud enough to annoy any nearby neighbors.

-The sound can be fined tuned with 5 Preset Equalizer settings, along with separate Bass & Treble controls.
+5 Preset Equalizer settings allow fine tuning, along with separate Bass & Treble controls.

 Digital Media Bay

 SD Memory Cards – MP3 & WMA files will be recognized whether in folders or uncategorized.
 The radio doesn’t recognize individual folders though.
 All the songs will be listed in order from 1 – to – however many songs are on the card.